Data Ontology — The 10 Canonical Entities

 1. Workspace — the multi-tenant root

 The top-level container.
-Every other entity in the system carries a workspace_id column for isolation.
+Every other entity in the system belongs to exactly one workspace, which is how data is kept isolated.
 Every API request resolves to one workspace; cross-workspace queries are explicitly disallowed.

 2. Website — a tracked property within a workspace